mikooomich/clash-of-clans-bootleg/src/README.txt

-// search for a village, they attack you next attack
+// search for a village, they attack you next simdefence

 // upgrade to the next villagehall, then upgrade a few other buildings/troops
-// ALL OF THESE NEED (buildings need to be placed to be upgraded) shop upgradeB 7 (villageHall ID) shop upgradeB 1 (another structure ID) shop upgradeT A (upgrade all trained Archers) shop upgradeT K (upgrade all trained Knight) shop collect (collects all resource buildings)
+// ALL OF THESE NEED (buildings need to be placed to be upgraded)
+// If you do not have enough resource type without quotations: "cheat" shop catalog (view what can be upgraded/bought) shop upgradeS 7 (villageHall ID) shop upgradeS 1 (another structure ID) shop upgradeT A (upgrade all trained Archers) shop upgradeT K (upgrade all trained Knight) shop collect (collects all resource buildings)

+EXTRAS:
+// auto make add an army to your village to test challenge adapters testchallenge

+// automatically starts build/upgrade on 3 structures, 3rd should fail because 2 builder limit.
+multibuildertest